Samuca47prog/UiPath_REFramework_Porreta/REFramework_Porreta/Reusables/Email/SendEmail/SendEmail.md

 - out_Body (OutArgument<String>)
 Final HTML content after performing all replacements.

+- out_Subject (InArgument<String>)
+  Subject line of the email to be sent. defined by the first h1 content in the body html

 ## Workflow Structure
 The Build Body sequence constructs the final HTML email body by reading a template file and performing dynamic replacements for text, images, and tables, if provided.
 It iterates through the provided dictionaries to replace placeholders in the template with the corresponding values (e.g., text replacements, Base64-encoded image tags, or HTML tables).
 Key activities include conditional checks for replacements, iterative updates to the body content, and the dynamic generation of HTML elements.